Tom Graves Scholarship

 In 2017, Adair & Myers rebranded to form Adair Myers Graves Stevenson.
 The firm is incredibly proud to include the name Graves.
 Going forward, Adair Myers Graves Stevenson will honor Tom’s memory by applying his passion and dedication to each and every client.

-The firm’s donation will cover travel costs for the top five hunters from the Texas Youth Hunter Education Challenge to attend the National Youth Hunter Education Challenge in New Mexico this July.
+The firm’s donation covered the travel costs for the top five hunters from the Texas Youth Hunter Education Challenge to attend the National Youth Hunter Education Challenge in New Mexico in July 2017.
 For the past several years, the Texas team has been unable to attend the national conference due to lack of funding.
-The firm is proud to help pass on the passion Tom had for hunting to the next generation through its donation and will be cheering on the Texas team this July.
+The firm is proud to help pass on the passion Tom had for hunting to the next generation through its donation.